-- 1. Open the export settings dialog by clicking the Export canvas button in the top toolbar. or - Open the Batch tab by clicking the Batch tab toggle button in the top toolbar. - 2.
-Select the format and settings to be used for the preset. - 3.
-Select Save from the format menu. - 4.
-In the dialog that opens, enter a Name for the new preset.

-- 5. Click the Save button to create the preset. - 6.
+- 1. Open the Batch tab by clicking the Batch tab toggle button i in the top toolbar. - 2.
+In the Output panel, select the format and settings to be used for the preset. - 3.
+Click the preset menu to the right of the output item's name, and select Save preset. - 4.
+In the dialog that opens, enter a Name for the new preset. - 5.
+Click the Save button to create the preset. - 6.
 The new preset will now be listed in the Format menu, ready for future use.